GospelSounders/adventhymnals/content/02.christ-in-song/02.001-100/04.031-040/03.Building-for-Eternity/docs.md

 Ev'ry tho't that we've ever had,
 Its own little place has fill'd;
 Ev'ry deed we have done, good or bad,
 Is a stone in the temple we build.

-Chorus:
-We are building, ev'ry day,
-A temple the world may not see;
-Building, building ev'ry day,
-Building for eternity!
+[Chorus]

 3.
 Ev'ry word that so lightly falls,
 Giving some heart joy or pain,
 Will shine in our temple wall,
 Or ever its beauty stain.

-Chorus:
-We are building, ev'ry day,
-A temple the world may not see;
-Building, building ev'ry day,
-Building for eternity!
+[Chorus]

 4.
 Are you building for God alone?
 Are you building in faith and love,
 A temple the Father will own,
 In the city of light above?

-Chorus:
-We are building, ev'ry day,
-A temple the world may not see;
-Building, building ev'ry day,
-Building for eternity!
+[Chorus]

 ```